 Because users expect to feel an immediate sense of familiarity with business products they’ve never used before, developers have taken on a user-first approach to design.
 Nowadays, a design that isn’t instantly easy to use can kill an otherwise stellar product.

-Lisa Baskett, a senior UX researcher at RevUnit with 17 years of experience in the industry, said she has seen clients become “increasingly better versed in user experience process and methods” in recent years.
+Lisa Baskett, a senior UX researcher at RevUnit with over 20 years of experience in the industry, said she has seen clients become “increasingly better versed in user experience process and methods” in recent years.
 She noted that, in reaction to this change in business consumers, today’s UX/UI pros are “starting to understand the value of considering the user first and foremost.”
-She believes the main influences driving this change are experience (in the form of past failed products and lost revenue) and “greater visibility of the UX industry as a whole through social media, conferences and industry blogs.”
+She believes the main drivers of this change are experience (in the form of past failed products and lost revenue) and “greater visibility of the UX industry as a whole through social media, conferences and industry blogs.”

 She also noted the influence of social media, specifically the use of social media in business, as a turning point in business software design and consumer expectations. “[Clients] desire the same transparent and immediate communication options present in the software they use at home to be available in the software they use at work.
 They want the same level of engagement as well […] People are becoming way less tolerant of the disconnect between personal software that works effortlessly and the clunky, inefficient experiences of the business software they use every day.
 Users want immediate and effortless experiences.”

 Increased demand from employees for good UX

 When workers first started using software in the office, there was an understanding that each program had a steep learning curve.
 Now there’s the expectation that good technology should be intuitive enough to eliminate the need for training beyond a few learning guides and videos.
 While the blame for this impatience with learning is often attributed exclusively to millennials, they certainly aren’t the only ones bringing strong opinions on technology into the office.